testing-library/testing-library-docs/docs/dom-testing-library/api-events.md

     files: [new File(['(⌐□_□)'], 'chucknorris.png', { type: 'image/png' })],
   },
 })

+// note: When firing change events please be careful to use valid values.
+// For example if changing a target's value to a date you must abide by ISO 8601
+// standards.
+Otherwise the element will not update with the new value.

+// Invalid:
+fireEvent.change(input, { target: { value: '12/05/2020' } });

+// Valid:
+fireEvent.change(input, { target: { value: '2020-05-12' } });
 ```

 **Keyboard events**: There are three event types related to keyboard input -